 The closer we feel to the person, the more important it is to have a good interpretation of what their message is.
 However this also allows us to better understand an unfamiliar message that they are trying to tell us.

 Each person has to try to interpret the words in relation to the ties they have to the other person.
 The same thing also applies to expectations, personal interests, and where they are emotionally.

 Because of this, it’s important to go over the importance of not falling into bad communication.
 Bad communication can generate distant torments and thought processes.

 In other words, we need to pay attention to make sure we don’t fall into an emotional tornado.
 This means not falling into the trap of playing the devil’s advocate.

 Misunderstandings are very painful.
 This is especially true when they are taken as being intentional and emotionally negative towards a person.

-The best track we can have with others comes with looking at the difference between acts and words But, we should always keep other people’s realities in mind.
+The best way to overcome misunderstandings comes with looking at the difference between acts and words.
+However, we should always keep other people’s realities in mind.

-Because of this, it’s essential that we are always cautious.
-We should also keep in mind that, many times, the only certainty about intentional distance is that it gives us time.
+Because of this, it’s essential that we’re always cautious.
+We should also keep in mind that, many times, the only certainty about intentional distance is that it gives us healthy time to react properly.